Social Sciences

 Duff Cooper, Adjunct Assistant Professor of Quantitative Methods/Director of Social Sciences Research Lab

-David Ellis, Visiting Assistant Professor of Political Science
+David Ellis, Associate Professor of Political Science

 Barbara Feldman, Professor of Sociology